tmpvar/tmpvar.com/content/poc/shader-editor/index.md

 ## Keywords

 #### `PassCreate(passName)`
-Add a pass with the _unique_ name `passName`, this creates a scope that allows other
+Add a pass with the _unique_ name `passName`, this creates a renderpass that can be refererenced from other passes.

 #### `PassGetSampler(sourcePassName, sourcePassOutput)`
 __Note:__ this is only allowed inside a `PassCreate` block